Kareena Kapoor: Comedies and professional expansion (2018–present)

 Kapoor Khan returned to commercial cinema with the female-led heist comedy Crew (2024), co-starring Tabu and Kriti Sanon.
 For their roles as flight attendants, the trio received training from former cabin crew members.
 Outlooks Garima Das praised her look and comic timing.
 The film emerged as another female-led commercial success for Kapoor Khan after Veere Di Wedding, and its success led Box Office India to credit her amongst the most successful Hindi film actresses of all time.
 She next reprised her role as Avni Kamat Singham amongst an ensemble cast in the Cop Universe sequel Singham Again, representing the character of Sita.
 In his negative review for NDTV, Saibal Chatterjee lamented how Kapoor Khan's character was reduced to being "projected as hapless and vulnerable".
 Singham Again had modest box-office returns on its high production budget.

+In 2026, Kapoor Khan starred as a police officer in Meghna Gulzar's crime thriller Daayra, portraying a character she described as going beyond the traditionally masculine depiction of female police officers in Hindi cinema.
+She found it particularly challenging to restrain her typically animated expressions for the stoic character.
+However, Rahul Desai for the Indian edition of the The Hollywood Reporter opined that Kapoor Khan had been miscast in the role, finding unfavourable echoes of her character from Kabhi Khushi Kabhie Gham in her performance.
+The film's box-office collection on its opening day was the lowest of the actress' career.